PHP SDK

 1. Connection Pooling - Use default connection pool settings for optimal performance

-2. Timeouts - Keep timeouts low (1-2 seconds) to avoid blocking requests
+2. Timeouts - Keep timeouts low (1-2 seconds) on your HTTP client to avoid blocking requests

-3. Selective Protection - Only validate critical endpoints (login, checkout, etc.)
+3. Selective Protection - Only evaluate critical endpoints (login, checkout, etc.)

 Security